Anglo Engineering Concepts – Back to Systems Thinking

 Role: Armoured Personnel Carrier

 Design: The low profile Raven hull had its roof plate raised to create a personnel carrier.
-The resulting vehicle, called Rǽde, has similar internal volume to the Alvis Stormer APC.
+The resulting vehicle, called Rǽde, has a similar internal volume to the Alvis Stormer APC.
 But where that vehicle was defined as 2 crew plus 10 dismounts, using the 97th percentile male soldier anthropometric model that is now demanded, reduces the capacity to 5 dismounts.

 The current Def Stan requirement is that vehicle seating must be separate and well defined with restraints and supports, and where possible arranged facing fore/aft.
 If all the non-mandatory guidance is followed, when there is a seating capacity for five, five is all that can be carried.
 Older military personnel carriers would be fitted with benches or close-coupled flat-squabbed seating facing side on.
 While there would be a nominal seating capacity the seating arrangement could take more at a crush in emergency situations.
 Following all Human Factors guidance has implications that must be understood.
 In the AEC designs for Armoured Personnel Carriers, the seating for dismounts is blast-attenuating but side-facing, and while the seats are individual and shaped, they are close enough to their neighbours to act as a bench when necessary.